ScottRaffertyCG/MaterialVault/README.md

 	* Right Click applys the asset to the static mesh
 	* Middle Mouse Button opens up a larger thumbnail preview of this material.

-for version 1.1 I will be looking at better ways to handle all three functions in a more intuitive way
+for version 1.1 I will be looking at better ways to handle all three functions in a more intuitive way.

 ## Authors